fuatcoskun/fuatcoskun.github.io/_posts/2016-06-12-Compiling a project including breakpad with c++11 between ndk-r10d and ndk-r11c.md

 ## ndk with c++ option

-You can configure c++ version of your ndk in Application.mk file by putting c++ flag as below :
+You can configure c++ version of your ndk in Application.mk file by putting c++ flag as below.

 {% highlight bash %}
 APP_CPPFLAGS += -std=c++11